Smidgens/unity-attributes/README.md

 * Drawers modify how fields are displayed, and in some cases can be chained.
 * Decorators add static elements above fields.
 Built-in examples include Unity's `[Header]` and `[Space]` attributes
-* Modifiers draw nothing but supply additional options to drawers, such as custom labels, indents, or buttons.
+* Modifiers supply additional options to drawers, such as custom labels, indents, or buttons.
+By themselves they do nothing.
-* Standalone attributes are simple property drawers that do not inherit from this project's base drawer but modify the drawing of fields in some minor way.
+* Standalone attributes are simple single-purpose property drawers that do not inherit from this project's base drawer.

 ## ⚡ Drawers